DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Non-albicans candida in the laboratory

-Candida infections are treated using the three approved classes of antifungals: azoles, echinocandins, and amphotericin B. Resistance to azoles, while rare in C. albicans, is frequent with non-albicans species and may contribute to their increased incidence [1,4].
+Candida infections are treated using the three approved classes of antifungals: azoles, echinocandins, and amphotericin B. Resistance to azoles, while rare in C. albicans, is frequent with non-albicans species [1,3].

 Treatments for C. auris are extremely limited; echinocandins are the most frequently recommended option, though several strains are believed to be resistant to all antifungals.
-Off-patent or repurposed drugs may be tried in the treatment of C. auris infections, with the anti-inflammatory compound Ebselen showing the most promise [25,26].
+Off-patent or repurposed drugs are being investigated for the treatment of C. auris infections [15,16].

 © 2020 DermNet New Zealand Trust.